javaplus/PicoProjects/labs/Joystick_intro.md

 ## Getting started!

+The joystick for this lab uses potentiometers internally and can detect movement in the x axis, the why axis, and can detect when the joystick is pushed in like a button.
-The controller will have 5 pins: 5v, ground, vrx(voltage proportional to X axis), vry(voltage proportional to y axis) and sw(switch).
+ The joystick will have 5 pins: 5v, ground, vrx(voltage proportional to X axis), vry(voltage proportional to y axis) and sw(switch).
 We will need to use the 5v on the pico to power a rail, then after that connect the ground pin.
 Now let's connect the vrx, switch, and vry.
 Vrx will go in GPIO pin 27, Switch in GPIO pin 17 and vry in GPIO pin 26 like shown in the picture.
 ![JoystickDiagram](https://github.com/javaplus/PicoProjects/blob/main/images/joystick%202_bb.png?raw=true)

-Now that we have it wired in, we can now write the code to have it function.
-This code will tell you the position of your joystick!
+Now that we have it wired in, we can now write the code that will read the joysticks input and print out the values based on it's motion.
+Now let's code this puppy up!

 ```python
 #code from https://www.youtube.com/watch?v=SJr-HoCwlWg